-Release Feature Feature Information Cisco IOS XE Fuji 16.9.2 IPv4 Access Control Lists This chapter describes how to configure network security on the switch by using ACLs.
+Release Feature Feature Information Cisco IOS XE Everest 16.5.1a IPv4 Access Control Lists This chapter describes how to configure network security on the switch by using ACLs.
 Packet filtering can help limit network traffic and restrict network use by certain users or devices.
 ACLs filter traffic as it passes through device and permit or deny packets crossing specified interfaces.
+Cisco IOS XE Bengaluru 17.5.1 FQDN Redirect ACL The FQDN Redirect ACL feature allows you to configure and apply a URL redirect ACL policy in the system with dynamically resolved host names based on the domain name system.

-Cisco IOS XE Bengaluru 17.5.1 ACL template support for IPv4 Interface template allows you to configure multiple commands and associate it with an interface.
+Release Feature Feature Information Cisco IOS XE Bengaluru 17.5.1 ACL template support for IPv4 Interface template allows you to configure multiple commands and associate it with an interface.
 The ip access-group command is used to apply an IPv4 access list under template mode of configuration.
-Cisco IOS XE Cupertino 17.9.1 IPv4 Access Control Lists This feature was implemented on C9200CX-12P-2X2G, C9200CX-8P-2X2G, and C9200CX-12T-2X2G models of the Cisco Catalyst 9200CX Series Switches, which were introduced in this release.